philipkatis/ise/README.md

 ![tests](https://github.com/philipkatis/ise/actions/workflows/main.yml/badge.svg)

-# Inverted Search Engine - K23A University Project
+# Inverted Search Engine Version 2 - K23A University Project

 This repository has the code for the Inverted Search Engine project.
 It is comprised of the core codebase as well as a few unit tests and an example application.